Home Efficiency Rebates

 *Multifamily buildings can qualify a whole building for low or moderate income if at least 50% of occupied units meet those thresholds.

-Federal guidance requires states to offer retroactive rebates for HomeEfficiency Rebate (HOMES) projects initiated on or after August 16, 2022, that meet certain requirements.
-To be eligible for retroactive HOMES program rebates, projects will need to meet ALL final federal and state program requirements, unless otherwise stated below.
+Federal guidance requires states to offer retroactive rebates for HomeEfficiency Rebate (HOMES) projects initiated on or after August 16, 2022.
+To be eligible for retroactive HOMES program rebates, projects must meet all current program requirements.
+This includes the requirement that an energy assessment was done before any upgrades were started.

 Wisconsin HOMES Retroactive Rebate Requirements